-The Board is aware of its responsibilities to ensure that the Fund adheres to all relevant legislation and it assumes the responsibility for meeting all legal and regulatory requirements of the Fund.
+The Board of the Manager is aware of its responsibilities to ensure that the Fund adheres to all relevant legislations and it assumes the responsibility for meeting all legal and regulatory requirements of the Fund.

 1.3.
-Trust Deed
+Fund's Trust Deed